techno-tim/k3s-ansible/molecule/README.md

   Very similar to the default scenario, but uses only a single node for all cluster functionality.
 - **calico**:
   The same as single node, but uses calico cni instead of flannel.
+- **cilium**:
+  The same as single node, but uses cilium cni instead of flannel.

 ## How to execute